 This is the Celestron 11" f/10 on a Losmandy G11 mount.
 I usually only set it up for multi-day star parties.
 I can't say enough good things about this scope and the mount.
 It's also the only telescope and mount combo that I bought (I also bought a 3.5 refractor further down).

 I made the primary mirror, spider and the scope itself and I'm pretty happy with my first ATM attempt.
 It's a great wide-field scope with decent light gathering in a fairly short tube form.
-Set-up is a snap since there's only two pieces and this has become my one-night-stand scope of choice.
-I enjoyed the optics making part of this enough that I'm nearing completion of a 12.5" f/5.2 and have started a 18"
+Set-up is a snap since there's only two pieces and this has become my one-night-stand scope of choice and great for Halloween night.
+I enjoyed the optics making part of this enough that it was followed up with a 12.5", 18" and 16"